 - 5. Open the retaining clip on each end of the DIMM connector. - 6.
 Lift the DIMM straight up and out of the SMP Expansion Module. - 7.
-Install a new DIMM: - a.
+Install a new DIMM:

+- a.
 Touch the static-protective package containing the DIMM to any unpainted metal surface on the server.
-Then, remove the DIMM from the package.
-Attention: To avoid breaking the retaining clips or damaging the DIMM connectors, open and close the clips gently. - b.
+Then, remove the DIMM from the package. - Attention: To avoid breaking the retaining clips or damaging the DIMM connectors, open and close the clips gently. - b.
 Insert the DIMM into the connector by aligning the DIMM edges with the slots at each end of the DIMM connector.
 Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
 Be sure that the retaining clips snap into the locked position when the DIMM is firmly seated in the connector.

 - c.
 If a gap exists between the DIMM and the retaining clips, the DIMM has not been properly installed.
 In this case, open the retaining clips and remove the DIMM; then, reinsert the DIMM. - 8.
-If you have other options to install or remove, do so now. - Note: When you install or remove DIMMs, the server configuration information changes.
+Close the DIMM access door or reinstall the SMP Expansion Module cover (see "Reinstalling an SMP Expansion Module and cover" on page 41). - 9.
+If you have other options to install or remove, do so now. - 10.
+Close the server cover.
+See "Closing the cover" on page 49.

+Note: When you install or remove DIMMs, the server configuration information changes.
 Therefore, you must change and save the new configuration information by using the Configuration/Setup Utility program.
 Refer to the User's Guide on the Documentation CD.